medic/cht-core/scripts/set-default-contact/readme.md

 # Set default contact for places of users

 This script goes through all users and checks if the places they're assigned to has a default contact.
-If the place does not have a default contact set, it uses the contact defined for that user to set it as the places default contact.
+If the place does not have a default contact set, it uses the contact defined for that user to set it as the place's default contact.

 A requirement is that each user has both a place and a contact assigned to them.